 Special risk finance is the term used to describe the class of projects in which Finnfund has been indemnified, by a decision of the Finnish government on 20 September 2012 and in force until 31 December 2015, against investment losses or write-offs.
-Projects indemnified before the deadline remain within this class afterwards.
-To be subject to indemnification, investments and loans must be separately approved by the Board of Directors.
+Projects that were indemnified before the deadline remain within this class afterwards.
+The indemnified investments and loans were separately approved by the Board of Directors.

 Projects with the company’s risk classification of C, CC or CCC were eligible for special risk finance.
 The corresponding level of losses indemnified by the government will be 40%, 50% and 60%.
 The investment risk is carried partly by Finnfund and partly by the government.
 Government's share of the risk is a percentage of the disbursed investments deducted by repayments.
 Yearly write-offs and their cancellations of the projects included in the special risk finance class are made using the same principles as for other investments.